Probing Geometrical NSI at the DUNE experiment: Acknowledgment

 \section{Acknowledgment}

-Part of the calculations are performed in the High Performance Computing facilities in the SNBNCBS.
-SG acknowledges the J.C.
-Bose Fellowship (JCB/2020/000011) by the Anusandhan National Research Foundation, Government of India, and Department of Space Govt. of India.
+Part of the calculations are performed in the High Performance Computing facilities in the SNBNCBS. a.
 She also acknowledges discussion with Supriya Pan and SNBNCBS for hospitality during the final stage of this work.
 This research was supported in part by the International Centre for Theoretical Sciences (ICTS) for participating in the programme Understanding the Universe Through Neutrinos (code: ICTS/Neus2024/04).